bitwarden/contributing-docs/docs/architecture/adr/0004-refactor-state-service.md

 `StateService` essentially making it a God object.

 Additionally any service or component can directly access any state using the state service.
-Which makes it difficult to follow the state lifecycle of each data type, and introduces uncertanty in how the data is accessed.
+Which makes it difficult to follow the state lifecycle of each data type, and introduces uncertainty in how the data is accessed.

 ## Decision Outcome